flyxyz123/av_dev/README.md

 ## IMPORTANT!!!

-the script put password in clear text with `sshpass` for convenience, you should use `ssh-copy-id` and edit /etc/ssh/sshd_config to enable passwordless authentication
+the script put password in clear text with `sshpass` for convenience, you should use `ssh-copy-id` and edit /etc/ssh/sshd_config to enable passwordless authentication for better security

 # autostart